Sharjah National Oil Corporation: History

 In 2017, SNOC converted the Moveyeid field into a gas storage facility.
 Injection into the Moveyeid field began in December 2017 using centrifugal compressors.
-In 2020, a second stage of compression was added using reciprocating compressors in series with the original centrifugal machines.
+In 2020, a second stage of compression was added, using reciprocating compressors in series with the original centrifugal machines.
 The 2nd stage of compression was commissioned on 6 January 2021 allowing SNOC to increase injection pressures to the Moveyeid field.

 In June 2018, SNOC expanded the Sajaa plant with the addition of an LPG road tanker loading facility.

+In 2019, SNOC commissioned two small solar plants at their facilities in Hamriyyah.
+The projects demonstrated the potential for integrating solar power plants into existing brownfield hydrocarbon facilities and are expected to reduce the corporation’s carbon footprint by 8,600 tonnes over 25 years.

 In January 2019, SNOC signed a concession agreement with Eni for the exploration of three onshore areas in Sharjah.
 In January 2020, SNOC and Eni announced a new discovery of natural gas and condensate at the Mahani field in Sharjah.
 Production from the first well (Mahani-1) started on 4 January 2021, less than a year after the discovery was first announced.

+In May 2024, SNOC announced the discovery of gas reserves at the Hadiba field to the north of the Al Sajaa Industrial Area in Sharjah.

+In June 2025, the Sharjah National Oil Corporation (SNOC), in partnership with Emerge (a joint venture between Masdar and EDF Renewables) commissioned the 60 MW "SANA" solar power plant at SNOC’s main hydrocarbon processing complex in the Al Sajaa industrial area.
+Over the course of a full year, the solar plant generates more electricity than the Sajaa facility consumes, with surplus energy supplied to the Sharjah Electricity and Water Authority.

 Operations

 SNOC’s operations are all located in the Emirate of Sharjah and include: